 How caregivers join a support group

 A caregiver can join a support group at anytime by calling Fostering Kids NZ on 0800 693 323 or emailing firstname.lastname@example.org.
-A caregiver can be a member of more than one group.
+A caregiver can be part of more than one group.
 When a caregiver joins Fostering Kids NZ, we will give them a list of open support groups in their area.
 The new caregiver can go along to a meeting and decide whether they would like to join.
-Support groups will also be promoted on our website.
+Support Groups will also be promoted on our website.

 How support groups communicate

-Support Group/Association liaison will be able to see contact details for members of their Support Group on the secure Support Group On Line Management System (formerly the Association Link).
+Support Group/Association liaison will be able to see contact details for caregivers in their Support Group on the secure Support Groups Link (formerly the Association Link).
 Support Groups can choose the best communicate method for their group.
 Some ways to communicate are:

-1. Support groups can submit a mailout to their members and/or other caregivers in their region through the Fostering Kids NZ mail system.
+1. Support groups can submit a mailout to their group and/or other caregivers in their region through the Fostering Kids NZ mail system.

 2. Smaller support groups/closed support groups may choose to communicate through text messages or personal email to organise their meetings.